chrisx8/infra/roles/php_fpm/READMD.md

 Role vars:

-- `php_install_composer`: if defined and true, the latest version of Composer will be installed.
+- `php_install_composer` (optional): if defined and true, the latest version of Composer will be installed.
-- `php_use_remi`: if defined and true, PHP will be installed from [Remi's RPM repository](https://blog.remirepo.net/pages/Config-en).
+- `php_use_remi` (optional): if defined and true, PHP will be installed from [Remi's RPM repository](https://blog.remirepo.net/pages/Config-en).
 Otherwise, PHP will be installed from AppStream.

 Required facts: `distribution`